Q-Technologies/phpfpm/README.md

 ## Instructions
 ### Global Settings
-You can also overide internal defaults in hiera, if required, e.g.:
+You can also override internal defaults in hiera, if required, e.g.:
 ```yaml
 phpfpm::conf_dir: /etc/php5/fpm
 phpfpm::service: php-fpm